 Designed by Aicceleration

-Restore hormone balance to improve health and quality of life.
+Restore hormone balance to treat symptoms and improve quality of life.

-Noninvasive pelvic floor strengthening to treat incontinence and improve sexual function.
+Noninvasive electromagnetic pelvic floor strengthening to treat incontinence and improve sexual function.